Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Theory

 \subsection{The Lagrangian stochastic model}

 In order to solve the source estimation problem, one has to specify the underlying turbulent pollutant dispersion model.
-In this work, a Lagrangian stochastic model (LSM) developed at IIBR \cite{Fattal2014r}, has been used.
-This modelling approach is known to be able to describe consistently gas dispersion phenomena, in rather complicated atmospheric scenarios such as non-homogeneous turbulent regimes, complex terrain and canopies (urban and vegetation).
-The LSM has been described in detail in many articles \cite{Thomson1987,Wilson1996}.
+In this work, a Lagrangian stochastic model (LSM) developed at IIBR \cite{Fattal2014r,Fattal2021,Fattal2023}, has been used.
+This modelling approach is known to be able to describe consistently gas dispersion phenomena, in rather complicated atmospheric scenarios such as non-homogeneous turbulent regimes, complex terrain and canopies (urban and vegetation), and is known to be superior to advection-diffusion based approaches (see e.g. \cite{Gavze2018}).
+The LSM has been described in detail in many articles \cite{Thomson1987,Flesch1995}.
 Briefly, the basic idea is to propagate the position and velocity of the Lagrangian fluid particles according to the Langevine equations: \begin{linenomath*}

 \end{linenomath*} \begin{linenomath*}

 \end{linenomath*} where $x$ and $u$ are the position and velocity of the particles and $dW_i$ is a random increment selected from a Normal Distribution with variance $dt$.
 The deterministic coefficients $a_i$ can be determined via the Fokker-Planck equation, by satisfying the well mixed (necessary) condition \cite{Thomson1987}.
 According to the Kolmogorov similarity theory \cite{pope_2000}, the stochastic term takes the form of $b_{ij}=\sqrt{(C_0 \epsilon)} \delta_{ij} $ where $\epsilon$ is the average dissipation rate of the kinetic energy.